shubham1o1/html-css/3. CSS_Basics/README.md

 #### Taking away default styling with Reset:

 - Number of ways to do this.
-- Followig is the easiest way:
+- Following is the easiest way:

 ```css
 /* CSS Reset */